 Paul W. MacNeil

-MacNeil describes himself as an Amateur Naturalist who started the study of haiku in his mid-forties.
-Paul tries to pass the non-freezing months at a lakeside cabin in a mountainous area of Maine, and the rest in Florida.
-He is a widower, has a wonderful daughter and son-in-law, and delightful identical twin granddaughters.
-He is a long-time Associate Editor of the print and on-line haikai journal, The Heron’s Nest.
-Paul remarks: "A few of the things that attracted me to haiku were the simplicity of nature described, and the conciseness of the language used in these little poems.
-I try to capture, so to share, the little 'truths' of what I experience."
+MacNeil described himself as an Amateur Naturalist who started the study of haiku in his mid-forties.
+Paul tried to pass the non-freezing months at a lakeside cabin in a mountainous area of Maine, and the rest in Florida.
+He was a widower, had a wonderful daughter and son-in-law, and delightful identical twin granddaughters.
+He was a long-time Associate Editor of the print and on-line haikai journal, The Heron’s Nest.